caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

 A little bit later we'll come back to how you decide what type hints to provide here.

 (suboptimal-initial-types)=
-The first couple of lines in this function are a little bit odd, and stem from the fact that (as of this writing) there isn't an existing QIIME 2 {term}`semantic type` for individual DNA sequences, but rather only for collections of DNA sequences.
+The first couple of lines in this function are a little bit odd, and stem from the fact that (as of this writing) there isn't an existing QIIME 2 {term}`artifact class` for individual DNA sequences, but rather only for collections of DNA sequences.
-We are therefore going to work-around this right now, and in a subsequent lesson we'll define our own QIIME 2 semantic type to represent a single DNA sequence.
+We are therefore going to work-around this right now, and in a subsequent lesson we'll define our own QIIME 2 artifact class to represent a single DNA sequence.
 We need two sequences as input to pairwise sequence alignment (by definition), and we'll take those as inputs through the `seq1` and `seq2` parameters.
 These will come in in `DNAIterator` objects, and our work-around is that we read the first sequence from each of these two input sequence collections by getting the `next()` item from each collection, one time each, and reassigning them to the variables `seq1` and `seq2`.